The page has been translated by Gen AI.

 Reference

-• If you modify the Public IP allowance, it may take up to 30 seconds for the changes to be completed.
+• If you modify the public IP allowance, it may take up to 30 seconds for the changes to be applied.

 Allow access to service resources

-If bucket access control is set to enabled, you can add service resources in the allowed service resources.
+If access control is set to enabled on the bucket, you can add service resources in the service resource allowance.

 1. Click the All Services > Storage > Object Storage menu.
-Go to the Service Home page.
+Navigate to the Service Home page.

-2. Service Home page, click the Object Storage menu.
-Navigate to the Object Storage list page.
+2. On the Service Home page, click the Object Storage menu.
+You will be taken to the Object Storage List page.

-3. Object Storage List page, click the resource (bucket) to set access control.
-Object Storage Details page navigate.
+3. On the Object Storage List page, click the resource (bucket) for which you want to set access control.
+You will be taken to the Object Storage Details page.

-• Access control is unused, click the Edit button, then in the Access control popup change access control to Enabled.
+• If Access Control is Disabled, click the Edit button, then change Access Control to Enabled in the Access Control popup.

-5. Click the Edit button in Allow Service Resources.
-The Select Service Resources popup opens.
+5. Click the Edit button in Service Resource Allowance.
+The Service Resource Selection popup opens.

-• The allowed criteria per service are as follows.
+• The permissible criteria for each service are as follows.

 • Virtual Server/GPU Server/Bare Metal Server/Multi-node GPU Cluster: Allowed per server